FAQ

 The Columbus Promise has been launched as a three-year pilot, available to Columbus City Schools students in the classes of 2022, 2023, and 2024.
 Our hope is to expand the program to make it possible to extend Promise to more students in the future.

 Getting a college education can help you get a good job.
 You have a lot of options, from short certificate programs that can help you get a job after one or two semesters of study to longer programs.
-We encourage you to explore the Columbus State Community College website and learn more about their programs.
+We encourage you to explore the Columbus State Community College website and learn more about its programs.
 Currently, programs are divided into pathways that you can explore here:

 • Arts, Humanities, and Social Sciences